Scroll down below to read our blog, which will inform you about the best practices for upgrading the audio on the AUDI Q3

 AUDI Q3 8U (2013-2016)

 The Audi Q3 is a good compact mini-suv / crossover for a premium audio upgrade.
 The car has a total of between 9 to 13 speakers (depending on variant) which are evenly distributed for a clear auditory experience, mainly porisioned well in front to give the driver and co-passenger a rich and clear music experience.
 Being positioned in appropriate slots and tuned to deliver crisp and clear audio response to the cabin occupants.
-Though this audio setup sounds quite balanced, it lacks head room at higher volumes, which is not really a problem for most listeners.
+Though this audio setup sounds quite balanced, it lacks head room at higher volumes.
 The Bose audio setup is a good benchmark to match or to beat in case of an audio upgrade on a Q3.

 The Bose setup’s basic built speakers do sound good to passive listeners.
-But, just does not work for anyone who is used to a higher sound quality at home in their video room or in another one of their premium cars.
+But, just does not work for anyone who is used to a higher sound quality in their AV room at home in their video room or in another one of their premium cars.

 AUDI have installed large 6.5” speakers in the front doors in such a way that brings good lows (bass) right up front in the Q3.
 There is an 8” Subwoofer / Bass speaker installed in the spare wheel well in the boot to add lower frequencies, creating a roomy feel in bass reproduced.
 The problem actually lies in the actual build of the speakers and OE amplifier, which are purpose built and are meant to sound average to the experienced listener or music lover.
 This could be a strategy to push audio lovers to their costlier variants / upgrades.